Time off for Dependants

 And remember that your employer might have their own policy on taking time off which goes above and beyond the minimum required by law.
 It is always worth checking your employer’s policy on unpaid leave, parental leave, compassionate leave (in case of a bereavement) and emergency time off for dependants.

-- notify your employer as soon as it is reasonably practical that you need time off and how long you think you’ll be absent (and notify your employer as soon as possible if the situation changes)
+You do not need to request Time off for Dependants, but to benefit from the protection against detriment and dismissal, there are notification requirements.
+You must notify your employer as soon as it is reasonably practical: that you need time off; how long you think you’ll be absent; and the reason for your absence.
+You should also notify your employer as soon as possible if the situation changes.

-- try to find alternative arrangements (maybe the grandparents can help? or a childminder?) and keep a record of when you have tried them and why they are not possible
+Try to find alternative arrangements (can grandparents can help? or your partner?) and keep a record of when you have tried them and why they are not possible or available.

-- keep a record of all the conversations (or emails/letters) you have had with your employer on the subject, and if there are comments on your return, what these comments were
+Keep a record of all the conversations (emails/letters) you have had with your employer on the subject, and if there are comments on your return, what these comments were.

-- obtain medical evidence for your GP if you need time off for stress
+Speak to your GP if you need additional time off for stress.

 What if it is not an emergency?